EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

- The methodologies that use laboratory studies, i.e. laboratory tests, laboratory observations, and food preference tests, provide direct evidence of the use of the trophic resources, constituting together 44.5% of the empirical evidence analyzed.
+ The methodologies that use laboratory studies, i.e. laboratory tests, laboratory observations, and food preference tests, provide direct evidence of the use of the trophic resources, constituting together 44.5 percent of the empirical evidence analyzed.
 (ESM II) These laboratory methods are the ones that most frequently mention the use of animal resources, springtails - mites - invertebrate larvae - invertebrate eggs - enchytraeids, as food resources.
 These methods rarely mention